rancherlabs/support-tools/throttle-monitor/README.md

 A lightweight bash utility to detect client-side API throttling (`rest_client_rate_limiter_duration_seconds`) across core Kubernetes components.

-When deploying clusters without a centralized monitoring stack (like Prometheus) installed, diagnosing control plane bottlenecks can be difficult.
+When deploying clusters without a centralised monitoring stack (like Prometheus) installed, diagnosing control plane bottlenecks can be difficult.
 This tool acts as a drop-in alternative to PromQL queries by scraping the `/metrics` endpoints directly using the local cluster certificates.

 Currently supports:
 - **RKE2**